AnjalantNelson/Total-Recall/README.md

 Remember that you can add an object to an existing object in the same way that you can add any new property/value pair.

-If we want to give our user a friendwith a nameand age, we could write:
+If we want to give our user a friend with a name and age, we could write:

 ```
 user.friend = {